Skip to main content

 Signatureโ€‹

-As mentioned earlier, wallet smart contracts accept external transactions.
-However, these transactions come from the outside world and that data cannot be 100% trusted.
+As mentioned earlier, wallet smart contracts accept external messages.
+However, these messages come from the outside world and that data cannot be 100% trusted.
 Therefore, each wallet stores the owner's public key.
-The smart contract uses a public key to verify the legitimacy of the transaction signature when receiving an external transaction that the owner signed with the private key.
-This verifies that the transaction is actually from the contract owner.
+The smart contract uses a public key to verify the legitimacy of the message signature when receiving an external message that the owner signed with the private key.
+This verifies that the message is actually from the contract owner.

 To carry out this process, the wallet must first obtain the signature from the incoming message which loads the public key from storage and validates the signature using the following process: